 Whatever the reason behind an encounter of supervision, the supervisor will offer the supervisee the opportunity to unfold their speech about the subject with whom they are working and articulate the questions or worries that stem from the encounter between the supervisee and their patient.
 And thus hear the way that they have themselves conceived and transmit the case to a third person.

 As in psychoanalytic therapy, the effects of this encounter are not, and should not be considered, as predetermined.
 The young therapist who comes to supervision should be prepared, and even hope, that they may receive different answers to the ones they had in mind.
 Jacques-Alain Miller points out that the only way to learn something is if we hear something that is not inscribed to out pre-existing framework of understanding; in other words, to what we were already ready to understand.

 Supervision in my practice can take place in Greek or English, in person or via the internet.

-psychologist psychotherapist Athens psychologist psychotherapist Athens psychotherapist Athens
+psychotherapist Athens psychologist psychotherapist Athens psychotherapist Athens